bitst0rm-pub/Formatter/README.md

     // THIRD-PARTY PLUGINS LEVEL
     "formatters": {
         "examplegeneric": { // GENERIC METHOD
-            // Formatter provides 2 methods to adding plugins:
+            // Formatter provides 2 methods to add custom plugins:
             // - Generic: this one, you design the bridge yourself.
 Suitable for simple tasks.
-            // - Modules: hacking on commands where generic cannot, needs writing python modules.
+            // - Modules: hacking deeper where generic cannot, needs writing python modules.
             // Note: Generic method requires an Sublime Text restart after adding or changing
             // the keys: "name" and "type".
-Avoid using the same existing uid in JSON, too.
+Also avoid using the same existing uid key in JSON.

             // Plugin name.
 REQUIRED!
             // This will appear on the sublime menu and on other commands.